Digital Engineering Technology and Innovation (DETI)

 Our staff work in integrated teams, covering a range of subject disciplines, to deliver programmes of research and study that aim to challenge, enthuse and stimulate, providing you with the best possible positioning for your future career.

-The Department of Engineering Design and Mathematics has been awarded an Athena SWAN Bronze award, recognising our support of gender equality.
+The School of Engineering has been awarded an Athena Swan Bronze award, recognising our support of gender equality.